 · A Pilot’s Guide to Airmanship and Aerodynamics will help pilots discover the fundamentals of airmanship and aerodynamics, the principles that are absolute to flying an airplane.
 Reading this guide, you will learn about the magical relationship that makes you an accomplished airman, a superb pilot, a great stick.

+Jim advocates only two fundamental skills to master for becoming a great stick: don’t stall and control yaw.
+In this fundamental video, Jim speaks to the former.
 You know about adverse yaw, but do you know what it looks like?
 Have you seen it?
 If you cannot recognize yaw, it is hard to control adverse yaw.
 Using the sight picture to recognize yaw and control attitude is fundamental.

 The focus of spin training frequently develops the concepts of multiple rotations, spin development and auto-rotation.
 These are important concepts for test pilots, aerobatic pilots and military pilots.
 Intense spin training is important for those pilots.